hackpgh/DINGUS/CONTRIBUTING.md

-# Contributing to RFID Backend Server
+# Contributing to DINGUS

-Thank you for considering contributing to HackPGH'S RFID Backend Server!
-We welcome contributions from the community to help improve our Go RFID backend Server project.
+Thank you for considering contributing to HackPGH'S DINGUS!
+We welcome contributions from the community to help improve our Go DINGUS project.
 Before you start contributing, please take a moment to read and understand the following guidelines.

 ## Getting Started